Redesigning browser memory

 Towards user-centric browser histories

-Currently, browser histories are not designed to reflect our nuanced interactions with web content, offering little more than a basic search box.
-This approach assumes that we, as ‘casual users’ (Pousman et al., 2007), can accurately define what we are looking for and that our information needs are linear and text-based.
-However, reality is often messier.
+Currently, browser histories reflect almost none of our nuanced interactions with the web; they offer little more than an all‑or‑nothing search box.
+This design assumes that so‑called “casual users” [^3] can perfectly name what they’re looking for—and that their information needs are both linear and text‑based.
+Reality, of course, is messier.

 Design goals